 Emergencies

-School closures and movement restrictions disrupts children’s routines and separates them from the networks they rely on and the safety of schools, leaving many of the most vulnerable children even more exposed to exploitation and abuse.
+School closures and movement restrictions disrupt children’s routines and separate them from the networks they rely on and the safety of schools, leaving many of the most vulnerable children even more exposed to exploitation and abuse – this is why ZOA supports strategies that help children return to the classroom safely during public health emergencies like cholera and COVID-19.

-• Violence against children and sexual exploitation have risen due to safe spaces and support networks having been disrupted.
+- Violence against children and sexual exploitation rise when safe spaces and support networks are disrupted.

-• Poor mental health already experienced by vulnerable children has been exacerbated.
+- Poor mental health already experienced by vulnerable children is exacerbated.

 Health education and basic sanitation is poor in Zambia with high levels of open defecation in rural areas.
 Many households have very limited access to soap and hand sanitiser making good hygiene practices more challenging.

-Communities already suffering from poverty and food insecurity are more exposed to COVID-19 and are being hit hard by the restrictions on travel and movement.
-Food insecurity is also being exacerbated by high inflation and an unstable currency.
+Communities already suffering from poverty and food insecurity are more exposed to public health crises such as cholera or COVID-19 and are hit hard by restrictions on travel and movement.
+Food insecurity is also exacerbated by high inflation and an unstable currency.
 This has pushed the price of staple foods such as maize, rice, wheat and other commodities even further out of the reach of struggling families.

 ZOA’s COVID-19 RESPONSE